linaScience/linaScience.github.io/content/posts/obts/index.md

 ### GCD

-GCD stands for Grand Central Dispatch.
-It's Apple's implementation of threads.
+GCD stands for Grand Central Dispatch, and it's Apple's implementation of threads.
 It's a thread pool with a queue.
 You can add tasks to the queue and the GCD will execute them.
 We tried to follow along the threads and wrote a hook for the `dispatch_async` function:

 ```javascript